antw0n/universal-database-optimizer-notes/00_environment/virtualization.md

 ## Network

-**Note:** This is not safe, consider experimentation with such a configuration in the isolated lab environments only.
+**Note:** This is not safe.
+Consider experimentation with such a configuration in isolated lab environments only.
 See: [adjust_iptables.sh](adjust_iptables.sh)

 The `libvirt network` can be exposed to LAN using the script `adjust_iptables.sh`: